tedneward/Azgaarnoth/Classes/PaleMaster.md

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 ## Raise Incorporeal Undead
+*5th-level pale master feature*

-At 5th level, you can create an undead servant from the fading soul of a fallen creature.
+You can create an undead servant from the fading soul of a fallen creature.
 You choose a humanoid that has been dead no longer than 24 hours and create a specter (the DM has the creature’s game statistics).
 Roll initiative for the specter, which has its own turns.
 It obeys any verbal commands that you issue to it (no action required by you).
 If you don’t issue any commands to the specter, it defends itself but otherwise takes no actions.
 The specter is under your control for 10 minutes, after which it disappears.

 Beginning at 12th level, you can raise a banshee instead of a specter.

 You can use this feature a number of times equal to your Intelligence modifier (a minimum of once), but can only raise one incorporeal undead at a time.
 You regain any expended uses when you finish a long rest.

 ## Undead Cohort
+*10th-level pale master feature*

-At 10th level, you are able to create an undead creature specific to your chosen archetype.
+You are able to create an undead creature specific to your chosen archetype.

 ## Necromastery
+*10th-level pale master feature*

-At 18th level, you have gained mastery over certain necromancy spells, allowing you to cast them at will.
+You have gained mastery over certain necromancy spells, allowing you to cast them at will.

 Choose a 1st-level pale master spell and a 2nd-level pale master spell that are in your grimoire and belong to the necromancy school of magic.
 You can cast those spells at their lowest level without expending a spell slot when you have them prepared.
 If you want to cast either spell at a higher level, you must expend a spell slot as normal.

 By spending 8 hours in study, you can exchange one or both of the spells you chose for different spells of the same levels.

 ## Amaranthine Shroud
+*20th-level pale master feature*

-At 20th level, when you take a single source of damage that would knock you unconscious or kill you outright, you may use this feature as a reaction to take no damage instead.
+When you take a single source of damage that would knock you unconscious or kill you outright, you may use this feature as a reaction to take no damage instead.

 Once you use this feature, you can't use it again until you complete a short or long rest.

 # Pale Master Spells
 Pale master spells are a mix of the arcane, the divine, and the necrotic.
 However, principally they draw upon arcane forces for their spells, and as such their spells can be learned by wizards.
 Pale masters are also able to learn wizard spells, but typically choose not to, since doing so would distract from their more... pure... work.
+Wizards can certainly learn pale master spells, but often find the influence of doing so to be... life-altering... and often choose not to.
+(Unless, of course, the wizard is already studying necromancy; many of the necromantic-minded find themselves drawn to multiclass as a pale master eventually anyway.)

 > ### Game Notes
 > Pale masters are capable of copying spells out of a wizard spell book, and likewise for wizards out of a pale master spellbook for the usual time and cost.
+They have a similar relationship to sorcerer and warlock spells as wizards do.

 ## Cantrips (0 Level)
 * Blood Siphon (GG)